vgratsilev/FileManageAPI/README.md

 * Storage files in compressed form through ZipArchive.
 * Using validator for file limitation: max size, type, etc. Probably via VichUploaderBundle or IphpFileStoreBundle.
-* Using https instead http and authorizing mechanism.
+* Using https instead of http and authorizing mechanism.
 Realization via configuration security.yml.
 * Access restriction to the file with adding additional information about file owner in file-model.